Doctor Who Season 14 SFRA Review

 Australia’s First Science Fiction Story Was Published in 1832

-Briefly mentioned by Van Iken in his 1984 book “Australian Science Fiction”, the fiction story Australia Advanced; or Dialogues for the Year 2032 by Mephistopheles the Younger, first published in the Sydney Gazette and New South Wales Advertiser in May 1832 across 5 issues, has caught the imagination of many […]
+Briefly mentioned by Van Ikin in his 1984 book “Australian Science Fiction”, the fiction story Australia Advanced; or Dialogues for the Year 2032 by Mephistopheles the Younger, first published in the Sydney Gazette and New South Wales Advertiser in May 1832 across 5 issues, has caught the imagination of many […]

 Can I transition my SF interest into a job in the science fiction industry?